 Your app shouldn’t open with a tired, clunky login screen.
 In fact, the first couple of screens on your app should communicate things to users that they will want to explore in further detail by engaging with the app.
 It can be smart to have your app open on a dashboard that educates users, offers useful options, and points out cool features.

 Does It Engage Off-line Users?

 You need to ask yourself how you will engage with users when they are not using your app.
 Alerts and push notifications can be useful.
 They remind users of your app’s value and can help integrate the app into their very busy lives.

 Push notifications drive user engagement in plenty of ways.
 These push notifications can issue new content, alerts, surveys, or even ask for feedback on key issues.
 However, if your push notifications are too pushy, they can drive users in the opposite direction – and away from your app.
 That is why – at the outset of launching an app – your app’s notifications should only be limited to important design updates and useful information.
 Also, if you capture users’ feedback, you can use that information to constantly improve your app or aspects of it, like the push notifications.
 If you do this, you won’t have to risk annoying them too much.
 Additionally, you’ll make them feel empowered when you introduce things that they have been clamoring for.

 By following these simple tips, you can hopefully better engage users from the moment they begin using your app.
 If you are interested in learning more about mobile app development consider reading this article about the future of mobile app development.

 If you believe KitelyTech can help bring your entrepreneurial vision to life, please contact us today.
 KitelyTech has spent many years working with entrepreneurs and businesses.
 We help businesses better implement technology to reach a larger audience.
 We would love to talk about what we can do to aid your business.
-Reach out today to learn more.
+Call us today on (800) 274 2908 to learn more.